-It was quite bright and tranquil the day it begun, snow lazily falling and blanketing the world in a soft downy blanket of fluff, drawing a white curtain over all the ugliness of the world.
+It was quite bright and tranquil the day it began, snow lazily falling and blanketing the world in a soft downy blanket of fluff, drawing a white curtain over all the ugliness of the world.

 However, there was a dark storm brewing somewhere, deep within the breast of one soul.
-For some reason he came out only with the falling snow, his catalyst, harbinger of unpleasant memories and dark urges.
+For some reason, he came out only with the falling snow, his catalyst, harbinger of unpleasant memories and dark urges.
 Otherwise, he hid away in his quaint little home, safe, a victim of agoraphobia, living life unseen.

-To everyone else it was a day as any other day, Saturday, and only days before Christmas.
+To everyone else, it was a day as any other day, Saturday, and only days before Christmas.
 The muffled scrape of shovels clearing driveways and sidewalks did not so much echo in the air as it seemed to be carried on the wings of the very snowflakes themselves as they slowly drifted down.
-Other sounds hung in the air too; distant sleds bounding across the fields, the sudden grinding of a snow blower rattling like a lumbering abominable chain saw, and the shlish and scream of children tobogganing down a hill somewhere.
+Other sounds hung in the air too; distant sleds bounding across the fields, the sudden grinding of a snow blower rattling like a lumbering abominable chainsaw, and the shlish and scream of children tobogganing down a hill somewhere.
 Somewhere a dog barked.

 To one man it was a very different day.
 He paced restlessly, pulling at his hair, rearranging his safe little nest in agitation.
 It was coming, the memories, and the urge, unstoppable.
 Today he would leave his quaint little house.

 One boy played alone, trying to build a fort in the white downy fluff.
 He kicked at the fluff in exasperation, unable to make it stick together to form walls.
 When next his mother looked out the window, the boy would be gone.